 For the remainder of the school year (March-August), most classes are held during the week between 15:45 to 21:30, and Friday mornings, providing time during the day for internships and professional networking.

-Tuition for the Sofaer International MBA is $32,000 USD.
-There is an additional $900 USD fee for the mandatory Intensive Preparatory Sessions.
-Tuition can be pain in 1 lump sum, or in 4 equal installments via the deferred payment plan.
+Tuition for the Sofaer Global MBA is $32,000 USD.
+Tuition can be paid in 1 lump sum, or in 4 equal installments via the deferred payment plan.
 Note: the deferred payment plan has a $100 USD surcharge.

 Planning a Visit